 After a few years modeling in Milan, I attended The University of the Arts in Philadelphia, where I first fell in love with creating physical art forms, through sculpting.

 But it was not a quick leap into hand-carving jewelry from there.

 Instead, I felt pulled to move to New York City.
 And for 20 years, I made the city my home.
 New York is as much an influence on me now as my formative experiences in Europe.

 It wasn’t until I moved to Los Angeles that I ventured into jewelry design—and Lena Zaric Jewelry was born.
 But looking back, it feels like all my experiences were leading me right to this place.

 My work represents a blend of the spiritual with the aesthetic of the old world, inspired by my “cultural mutt” upbringing and decades of meditative practice.

-Today, I live in Los Angeles with my two teenage daughters, who are my biggest teachers.
+Today, I live in a small town in North San Diego county with my two teenage daughters, who are my biggest teachers.
 I am a mother, daughter, lover, poet, yogini and a fellow human who’s dedicated to self-discovery.